Signing out of account, Standby…

 Think about your vision every day.
 Read.
 Listen.
 Go to events.
 The world wants to make you smarter.
 Let it.

-Becoming a successful requires that goes beyond how to just run numbers and manage finances.
+Becoming a successful entrepreneur requires learning that goes beyond how to just run numbers and manage finances.
 As someone who has been an entrepreneur for more than a decade, I can tell you that while these elements certainly play a role, actually doing something significant with your particular business’s numbers requires creativity, leadership ability and gumption.

 Related: Stop Thinking and Start Doing: The Power of Practicing More